zzgeng/OpenPedCan-methods/CONTRIBUTING.md

 # Contribution guidelines for the OpenPBTA-manuscript

 Please see [`USAGE.md`](USAGE.md) for information on how to use the Manubot for writing the manuscript.
-Below you'll find information on the contribution workflow for the OpenPBTA manuscript.
+Below you'll find information on the contribution workflow for OpenPedCan methods.

 ## Issues